maksmakuta/fcoin/docs/db.md

 ## DB
- This project uses SQLite for storing data.
+ This project uses LevelDB for storing data.
- SQLite provides C API for working with databases and its simple, fast and provide local access to database.
+ LevelDB provides C/C++ API for working with databases and its simple, fast and provide local access to database.

  Main objects for blockchain to store is:
  - block